Davis-Townsend Elementary School

 It is every teacher’s responsibility to be aware of and provide appropriate student modifications and accommodations as specified by an IEP or 504 plan.
 These plans are legal documents and will be reviewed with you.
 Staff members should never indicate or suggest to a parent that their child needs or should be placed on an IEP or 504 plan.
-If a parent requests testing or a 504 plan for their child, please educate them about our PST process.
+If a parent requests testing or a 504 plan for their child, please educate them about our MTSS process.
 This ensures that their child receives interventions throughout the process.

 Substitute Folder and Emergency Plans

 Every teacher will need to complete a set of Emergency Lesson Plans to turn in to the assistant principal.
 These plans need to be general in nature.
 The lesson plans should also include class roll, seating charts, lunch schedules, procedures for dismissal, medication for students, and any other pertinent information that a substitute may need.
 Hopefully, you will never need to use these, but if you do, please replace them so we will be prepared.